 To get a better understanding of what tennis elbow is, it’s important to have a general understanding of the structure of the elbow joint, and how the muscles, tendons, ligaments and bones help the elbow joint to function.

 As you can see from the diagram below, there are many muscles and tendons that make up the elbow joint and forearm.
 There are also three bones that make up the elbow joint; the Humerus, the Ulna and the Radius.

 What Causes Tennis Elbow?

 By far the most common cause of tennis elbow is overuse.
-Any action which places a repetitive and prolonged strain on the forearm muscles, coupled with inadequate rest, will tend to strain and overwork those muscles.
+Any action that places a repetitive and prolonged strain on the forearm muscles, coupled with inadequate rest, will strain and overwork those muscles and associated soft tissues.

 There are also many other causes, like a direct injury, such as a bump or fall onto the elbow.
 Poor technique will contribute to the condition, such as using ill-fitted equipment, like tennis racquets, golf clubs, work tools, etc. While poor levels of general fitness and conditioning will also contribute.

 Pain is the most common and obvious symptom associated with tennis elbow.
 Pain is most often experienced on the outside of the upper forearm, but can also be experienced anywhere from the elbow joint to the wrist.

 Weakness, stiffness and a general restriction of movement are also quite common in sufferers of tennis elbow.
 Even tingling and numbness can be experienced.